 Power of Attorney and Wills

 Notaries are vital in formalizing power of attorney and wills, ensuring these documents hold legal standing.
-They witness the signing and confirm the signatories’ identities and legal capacity to execute the documents.
+They witnessed the signing and confirmed the signatories’ identities and legal capacity to execute the documents.
 By affirming the authenticity of the power of attorney and wills, notaries help protect individuals’ intentions regarding asset distribution and decision-making powers.
 Their involvement minimizes challenges to these documents, making them a key component in personal legal arrangements.

 Challenges and Ethical Considerations